 4. Job Responsibility

-POOR EXAMPLE: Spacing, tabs are jagged, (notice spacing too – see dashes between years – 1 has to space and 1 does not), indents – All are uneven and inconsistent formatting leaves the reader hopping around the page like a bunny.
+POOR EXAMPLE: Spacing and tabs are jagged (notice spacing too – see dashes between years – 1 has to space and one does not), indents – All are uneven, and inconsistent formatting leaves the reader hopping around the page like a bunny.
 The impression you leave an employer is that you are lazy, unreliable, and high maintenance.
 Business owners and Human Resource personnel do not have time to decipher sloppy resumes.

 EXPERIENCE: (poorly spaced, typos, grammar, punctuation, etc.)